ivy-llc/ivy/docs/partial_source/contributing/open_tasks.rst

 The general workflow for this task is:

-#. find the correct location for the function by following the *Where to place a frontend function* subsection below
+#.
+Find the correct location for the function by following the *Where to place a frontend function* subsection below
-#. implement the function by following the `Ivy Frontends`_ guide
+#.
+Implement the function by following the `Ivy Frontends`_ guide
-#. write tests for your function by following the `Ivy Frontend Tests`_ guide
+#.
+Write tests for your function by following the `Ivy Frontend Tests`_ guide
-#. verify that the tests for your function are passing
+#.
+Verify that the tests for your function are passing

-If you feel as though there is an ivy function :func:`ivy.<func_name>` clearly missing, which would make your frontend function much simpler to implement, then you you should first do the following:
+If you feel as though there is an ivy function :func:`ivy.<func_name>` clearly missing, which would make your frontend function much simpler to implement, then you should first do the following:

-#. create a new issue with the title :func:`ivy.<func_name>`, add the labels :code:`Suggestion`, :code:`Extension`, :code:`Ivy API` and :code:`Next Release` to it, and then simply leave this issue open.
+#.
+Create a new issue with the title :func:`ivy.<func_name>`
+#.
+Add the labels :code:`Suggestion`, :code:`Extension`, :code:`Ivy API` and :code:`Next Release` to it
+#.
+Then simply leave this issue open.

 At some point, a member of our team will assess whether it should be added, and if so, they will add it to another appropriate ToDo list issue (see the open task below).
    You do not need to wait for this in order to proceed.

 After this, you then have two options for how to proceed:

-#. try to implement the function as a composition of currently present ivy functions, as explained in the "Temporary Compositions" sub-section of the `Ivy Frontends`_ guide, and add the :code:`#ToDo` comment in the implementation as explained.
+#.
+Try to implement the function as a composition of currently present ivy functions, as explained in the "Temporary Compositions" sub-section of the `Ivy Frontends`_ guide, and add the :code:`#ToDo` comment in the implementation as explained.
    Once the PR is merged, your sub-task issue will then be closed as normal.
-#. alternatively, if you do not want to try and implement the frontend function compositionally, or if this is not feasible, then you can simply choose another frontend function to work on.
+#.
+Alternatively, if you do not want to try and implement the frontend function compositionally, or if this is not feasible, then you can simply choose another frontend function to work on.
    You could also choose to work on another open task entirely at this point if you wanted to.
    For example, you might decide to wait for a member of our team to review your suggested addition :func:`ivy.<func_name>`, and potentially add this to an Ivy Extension ToDo list issue (see the open task below).
    In either case, you should add the label "Pending other Issue" to the frontend sub-task issue, and leave it open.